 What is the Address Resolution Protocol (ARP)?

 The address resolution protocol (ARP) is simply one of these protocols.
 It’s used to discover which link layer address, such as a MAC address, corresponds with a given internet layer address for a physical machine.
-These are generally IPv4 addresses.
+These are generally IPv4 addresses, which consist of a 32-bit binary number typically represented in decimal format.

 The relationship between a given MAC address and its IP address is kept in a table known as the ARP cache.
 When a packet heading towards a host on a LAN gets to the gateway, the gateway uses ARP to associate the MAC or physical host address with its correlating IP address.

 The host then searches through its ARP cache.
 If it locates the corresponding address, the address is used to convert the format and packet length.
-If the right address isn’t found, ARP will send out a request packet that asks other machines on the local network if they know the correct address.
-If a machine replies with the address, the ARP cache is updated with it in case there are any future requests from the same source.
+Otherwise, if the right address isn’t found, ARP will send out a request packet that asks other machines on the local network if they know the correct address.
+When a machine replies with the address, the ARP cache is updated with it in case there are any future requests from the same source.

 What is ARP poisoning?

-ARP poisoning involves sending forged ARP reply packets to a gateway over the local network.
+Once they have network access, ARP poisoning can begin.
+This involves sending forged ARP reply packets to a gateway over the local network.
 Attackers typically use spoofing tools like Arpspoof or Arppoison to make the job easy.
 They set the IP address of the tool to match the address of their target.
 The tool then scans the target LAN for the IP and MAC addresses of its hosts.

 Once the attacker has the addresses of the hosts, they start sending forged ARP packets over the local network to the hosts.
 The fraudulent messages tell the recipients that the attacker’s MAC address should be connected to the IP address of the machine they are targeting.